 The 457(b) Deferred Compensation Plan is a tax-advantaged supplemental retirement savings program available to state employees.
 It has separate beneficiary rules from your pension.
 Update both forms.

-Submit your formal retirement application to your state retirement system at least 90 days before your intended retirement date.
+Many retirement systems recommend submitting the retirement application approximately 90 days before the intended retirement date, although deadlines vary by state.
 Late or incomplete applications can delay first pension payments.
 Some retirement systems may not allow retroactive retirement dates, so confirm your state system's deadline before applying.

 Your application package typically includes: